 In combining typical prescription drug distribution data with data regarding naloxone distribution outside of the traditional health care system, we estimate that approximately 16.95 million doses of naloxone were distributed in the U.S. in 2021.
 According to typical prescription drug distribution data, 2.64 million and 6.61 million doses were distributed to retail pharmacies and other health care facilities, respectively (Figure 2).
 An estimated 7.7 million additional doses were distributed outside retail pharmacies and traditional health care facilities; these doses have largely not been captured in typical drug distribution data.
-Unlike most prescription medical products, a significant proportion of naloxone is not distributed through a pharmacy or other health care facilities.
-Millions of naloxone doses are distributed to local health departments, harm reduction organizations, first responders, schools, and other community organizations annually.
+Unlike most prescription medical products, a significant proportion of naloxone doses are distributed to local health departments, harm reduction organizations, first responders, schools, and other community organizations annually.
 Naloxone that is distributed outside the traditional health care system may not be captured in typical sources of data about medical product distribution.